sandravgabriel/list-randomizer/README.md

     *   Adjust any mapping functions (e.g., `toItem()`, `fromItemEntry()`).
 3.  **Update UI & ViewModels:**
     *   Update ItemDetails and extension functions in `ItemEntryViewModel.kt` (and also the function `validateInput` if needed)
-    *   Update the ViewModels in `app/src/main/java/.../ui/item/` to handle the new property.
-    *   Adjust Composable functions `ItemEntryScreen.kt` and `ItemDetailsScreen.kt` to display or input the new property.
+    *   Adjust Composable functions `ItemEntryScreen.kt` and `ItemDetailsScreen.kt` to display and handle the new property.

 ### Create a New Screen